juanquico/addon_rotate_canvas/README.md

 # addon_rotate_canvas
 Blender Addon to rotate the drawing canvas for Grease Pencil

-Desctiption: Creates a new camera parented to the active one and a driver in Z rotation in order to rotate the camera canvas like.
+Desctiption: Creates a new camera parented to the active one and a slider for the z rotation in order to rotate the camera as a canvas.
 Usefull to 2D artist who want to start using Grease Pencil

 Warning: Very experimantal.